cetic/fadi/doc/USERMANAGEMENT.md

 * Login DN: `cn=admin,dc=ldap,dc=cetic,dc=be`
 * Password: `password1`

-For more information on how to use phpLDAPadmin, see the [phpLDAPadmin documentation](http://phpldapadmin.sourceforge.net/function-ref/1.2/)
+For more informations on how to use phpLDAPadmin, see the [phpLDAPadmin documentation](http://phpldapadmin.sourceforge.net/function-ref/1.2/) documentation.

 ### Adding a user